quasel/pods-dev-vvv/readme.md

 ## What will happen?

-- Install WordPress and import "Theme Unit Test Data"
+- Install WordPress and import "Theme Unit Test Data" ( if you dont want it comment out lines after # Import the unit data. in vvv-init.sh )
-- Install a bunch of developer plugins you might need ( especially Query Monitor which replaces Debug Bar but you can still use all the extensions)
+- Install a bunch of developer plugins you might need ( especially Query Monitor which replaces Debug Bar but you can still use all the extensions )
 - Install any `.zip` themes located in the root

 ## Credentials and Such